stebrech/accessible-pdf/README.md

 # Accessible PDF

 This is the repository of the website [accessible-pdf.info](https://accessible-pdf.info).
-The site is built with the React based framework [Gatsby](https://www.gatsbyjs.com/), hosted and deployed with [Github](https://github.com/) and [Netlify](https://www.netlify.com/).
+The site is built with the static site generator [11ty](https://www.11ty.dev/), hosted and deployed with [Github](https://github.com/) and [Netlify](https://www.netlify.com/).

 ## Install locally

 1. Clone this repository to your local machine
-2. Navigate to the folder and run `npm install`
+2. Navigate to the folder and run `yarn install`
-3. Run the command `gatsby develop`
+3. Run the command `yarn start`
 4. If you’re finished, stop your development server (with `Ctrl + C` on your command line)

 ## Markdown content

 It’s content is written in Markdown, a lightweight markup language.
-Actually, there are [MDX](https://mdxjs.com/) files that allow JSX within Markdown.

 If Markdown is new to you, I recommend [Markdown Guide](https://www.markdownguide.org/), a good reference guide.

 Besides the usual formatting options with markdown, the following HTML markup is used for formatting infoboxes: